JadonBelair/constant/README.md

 swap // swaps the top 2 items on the stack drop // removes the top item from the stack

+// if statements
+15 10 > if // if checks if the top stack item is true "this is true" print // these statements only run when the if is true endif

 // variables
 bind x // consumes and binds the top value on stack to x x // pushes the value bound to x to the stack, x does not change